 Please keep in mind, I have no idea what happened or why her husband left.
 That said, regardless of the story, I stand firm on the advice I’m about to give.

-This past week, Jewish people celebrated Passover, a holiday that remembers the Hebrew slaves becoming free out of Egypt.
+Jewish people celebrate Passover, a holiday that remembers the Hebrew slaves becoming free out of Egypt.
 As in any religion, the stories that are studied are meant to have meaning in our everyday lives, and so if you think about it, maybe Passover is a time for us to reflect on our own prisons that we keep ourselves in, and to think about how to free ourselves.

 My point is, to me, it seems this woman is keeping herself locked in her broken-hearted prison.
-My question is, why is she holding herself hostage?
+My question is, why is she holding herself prisoner?

 1. Does she want to stay locked in a place where her ex-husband has clearly moved on, continuing to love and wait for someone who doesn’t want her?

-2. Doesn’t she feel she deserves to go free, to be able to put her best self out into the world and see what happens?
+2. Does she not feel she deserves to go free, to be able to put her best self out into the world and see what happens?

 I believe we are here to fulfill countless missions, including two major ones: